 Having worked with schools across the UK for over a decade in roles ranging from a teacher to a nutrition consultant with Public Health England - Paul now has 10+ years of experience in the Education and Health sector.

-Having sat with hundreds of Headteachers and being a school Governor himself - Paul knows the challenges schools face on a daily basis and, with this, has enabled a school lead approach at the core of every visit made each day as part of our lunchtime programmes
+With experience working together with hundreds of Headteachers and being a school Governor himself - Paul knows the challenges schools face on a daily basis and, with this, has enabled a school lead approach at the core of every visit made each day as part of our lunchtime programmes

-Having been recognised for efforts in the realms of Childhood obesity; he continues to contribute toward the ever growing and confronting sector in public health for both local and national media.
+Having been recognised for efforts in the realms of Childhood obesity; he continues to contribute toward the ever-growing and confronting sector in public health for both local and national media.